-The VARIORADIANT concept
+The VARIORADIANT Concept

 At its core, the VARIORADIANT concept is based on a modular approach that combines laser-based radiation generation with adaptable system architectures for application-specific analysis and inspection solutions.